lwratten/project-falcon/README.md

   - `--cohort_description` {string} -- Set this if the input is 1 cohort.
 Will apply this description to all new cohorts.
   - `--batch_metadata` {file} -- A csv with header `Batch Name,Description`.
 Set this if the input is multiple batches.

+### Query command
+This command allows you to query the falcon multiqc database.

+Select columns to include in output (sample [default], batch, cohort, tool-metric).
+    --select <sample>
+    (Add multiple selections by using multiple `--select` options)

+Add optional filtering with --batch, --cohort, or --tool_metric.
+    --batch <batch name>
+    --cohort <cohort id>
+    --tool-metric <tool name> <metric> <operator> <value>
+    (Add multiple filters by using multiple `--batch` / `--cohort` / `--tool-metric' options)

+Note (--tool_metric):
+    You must always specify 4 values.
+If <operator> is not valid, this is okay and the output will have the <metric> - with no filtering.

+    MUST be the first argument to falcon_multiqc query.

+    Special characters must be escaped (wrapped in single quotes) in bash, like '<'.

 ## Dev instructions
 1. `git clone https://github.com/lwratten/project-falcon.git`